Prashanth5996/AWS-Cost-Optimization/AWS-S3.md

   - **Step 1:** Navigate to the S3 console and choose a bucket.
   - **Step 2:** Select the Metrics tab and scroll down to the Storage Class Analysis section.
   - **Step 3:** Click Create analytics configuration and set the configuration options.
-  - **Step 4:** Analyze the results to identify files that can be moved to less frequent access tiers[1].
+  - **Step 4:** Analyze the results to identify files that can be moved to less frequent access tiers.

 ### 3. Implement Lifecycle Policies